yiphei/yif-AI/learned_dropout/README.md

 >
 > Implementation of decoder-only transformer model (baseline) can be found in the [`baseline_transformer`](../baseline_transformer/) directory in this repo

 First, the inclusion and exclusion of ${L_1}$ norm penalty were compared.
 Both had the shift bias $B$ initialized to $0$.
 The inclusion of the penalty outperformed its exclusion in validation loss but underperformed it in train loss.
 Surprisingly, the penalty absence did not detract the model from having more dropout over time, though at a much slower rate.
-This is promising because it means that more dropout is naturally aligned with better next token prediction.
+This is promising because it means that more dropout is naturally aligned with better next token prediction, the primary objective.

 <div>
   <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: flex-start; align-content: flex-start;">